ably/sdk-api-reference/descriptions.md

 ## class BatchOperations

-The `BatchOperations` object is used to publish messages to multiple channels, or retrieve the presence state from multiple channels, as batch operations.
+Enables messages to be published to multiple channels, or retrieves the presence state from multiple channels, as batch operations.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|